 "Where there is no vision, the people perish." - Proverbs 29:18

-† Valders (West) Evangelical Lutheran Church, which was also organized in 1850, sitting on top of the hill just west of Valders; and
+† Valders (West) Evangelical Lutheran Church, which was also organized in 1850, sat on top of the hill just west of Valders.

 † Our Savior’s Lutheran Church, established in the Village of Valders in 1898.

 On Sunday, January 1, 1961 the Rev. Robert Onkka presided over the “Ceremony of Joining Hands” which symbolized the union of three of those congregations County to form Faith Lutheran Church.
 The merger came about as the result of the common need for a pastor and the desire to serve the growing educational needs in the community.
 The wisdom that has made this merger work was the agreement by each of the predecessor congregations to raze their buildings upon the completion of their new structure in 1964.
 A closing service was held at each of the three churches on August 23, 1964.
 Faith Lutheran Church dedicated its building, located right on Highway 151, on August 30, 1964.
 The Faith Lutheran Cemetery Association manages the three cemeteries which bear the names of the historic churches.